Article in PDF (Download)

 Dr Rosa Freedman teaches International Human Rights at the University of Birmingham and is a member of the English Bar.
 She has published articles in, amongst others, the Netherlands Quarterly of Human Rights and the International Journal of Human Rights.
-She previously taught at Queen Mary’s, University of London and has worked for various NGOs.
-She also writes regularly for the Guardian and the Huffington Post. www.rosafreedman.com
+Freedman previously taught at Queen Mary’s, University of London and has worked for various NGOs and also writes regularly for the Guardian and the Huffington Post. www.rosafreedman.com

 Books by Dr. Rosa Freedman – Failing to Protect : The UN and the Politicisation of Human Rights (Hurst Publishers forthcoming May 2014).
 The United Nations Human Rights Council: A critique and early assessment (Routledge/2013).